Our five core values

 Typically, our full-time employees work an average of 40 or more hours per week.
 As described in our PTO policy, you are also permitted time off for a variety of reasons.
 We want you to use this time off — you need to get away once in a while.

 All approved days taken under the above policy are just that — approved.
-If, however, an employee begins to use time beyond his/her allocation of days, depending on the circumstances, it may be considered as excessive.
+If, however, an employee begins to use time beyond their allocation of days, depending on the circumstances, it may be considered as excessive.

 To ensure adequate staffing, positive employee morale and to meet expected productivity standards throughout the organization, employees will be held accountable for adhering to their work schedule.
 In the event you are unable to meet this expectation, please let us know in advance — chances are that it might be covered under our PTO policy.